umitskevich/speakup-docs/source/posts/api.rst

     - Post content as html string

   * - ``parentId``
-    - Post parentId (for solutions and comments only)
+    - Id of parent post (for solutions and comments only)

   * - ``type``
     - Post type (``'problem'``, ``'solution'``, ``'idea'``, ``'comment'``)